itssamuelrowe/binarystars/content/variables-values-and-data-types/working-with-reference-types.md

 In this section, you will learn about the basics of reference types.
 You learn to create variables that work with objects.
-> You will learn more about classes and objects later in the course.
+> You will learn more about classes and objects later in the book.

 Java programs are built with classes.
 You can use classes to create objects.